daq-tools/influxio/doc/backlog.rst

 ************
 Iteration +1
 ************
+- [o] Parameters bucket-id and measurement are obligatory on data directory export Verify that.
+- [o] Demonstrate "library use" in README
+- [o] Publish documentation on RTD
 - [o] Add annotated CSV export/import
 - [o] Address "TODO" items
 - [o] Tests using ``assert_dataframe_equal``?
 Maybe in ``cratedb-toolkit``?